-Equity investments are classified as Level 1 and are exchange-traded securities whose values are based on published market prices and quotations from either national security exchanges or active markets for those securities.
+Public equity investments are classified as Level 1 and valued based on published market prices and quotations from either national security exchanges or active markets for those securities.

 Fixed income investments are classified as Level 2 and include publicly traded securities in inactive markets.
 Investments in this category are sourced from reputable pricing vendors using price matrix models and techniques.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Fair value is defined as the quoted market value on the last trading day of the period.